What is ISO 26262? Why is ISO 26262 needed?

-When a product is under development in accordance with ISO26262 there always finally comes the time to assess if functional safety is achieved.
-ISO26262 gives us various possibilities to check if our design is ASIL-compliant like verification and confirmation measures.
+When a product is under development in accordance with ISO26262, there always comes the time to assess if functional safety is achieved.
+ISO26262 gives us various possibilities to check if our design is ASIL-compliant, like verification and confirmation measures.
 The one which can help to identify gaps and show how to fix them is functional safety assessment.

-- ASIL C requires I2 independence then assessment shall be performed by a person independent from the team responsible for the creation of the work product
+- ASIL C requires I2 independence, and then the assessment shall be performed by a person independent from the team responsible for the creation of the work product.

 The next thing to determine is the project development timeline.
-The assessment shall be performed and finalized in general before the start of production.
-The good practice and ISO recommendation is to plan the assessment at the beginning of the product development at the system level and progressively perform it during the development for instance for each project phase like design or product validation samples.
+The assessment shall be performed and finalised in general before the start of production.
+The good practice and ISO recommendation is to plan the assessment at the beginning of the product development at the system level and progressively perform it during the development, for instance, for each project phase like the design or product validation samples.